Miss March: Plot

-They make it to the Mansion only to be stopped by bouncers at the door.
-Eugene is suspected of being a stalker and is taken into a secure holding area, but not before being spotted by Cindi.
-Meanwhile, Tucker runs into Hugh Hefner.
-Hugh and Tucker have a discussion about Tucker's issues, telling Tucker about the first woman he ever fell in love with.
-Hefner tells Tucker that "there is a bunny in every woman", and that if Tucker can only see the "bunny" in those women, that he's on to something.
+They make it to the Mansion only to be stopped by bouncers at the door while the lesbians are let in.
+Candace and the firefighters arrive and are let in, giving Tucker and Eugene the perfect ploy to slip inside.
+While searching for Cindi, Eugene is suspected of being a stalker and is taken into a secure holding area, but not before being spotted by Cindi.
+Candace and the firefighters spot Tucker, who flees and hides.

+While hiding, Tucker meets Hugh Hefner.
+Hugh and Tucker have a discussion about Tucker's love issues, and Hugh tells Tucker about the first woman he ever fell in love with.
+Hefner explains that "there is a bunny in every woman", and that if Tucker can only see the "bunny" in those women, that he's on to something.
+Hugh soon calls security upon learning that Tucker not only stabbed his girlfriend in the face with a fork, but the fact that firefighters want to kill him.

-Back in the holding area, Cindi comes in to see Eugene.
-Eugene claims she left him behind and didn't care about him, but Cindi tells Eugene that the money she made modeling and being a Playboy Bunny was sent to help pay for Eugene's hospital bills after his neglectful father wanted to permanently move him into a low-grade hospital.
-Tucker apologizes and Candace decides to give him another chance.
+Back in the holding area, Cindi comes in to see Eugene, who is not too keen on seeing her.
+Eugene accuses her of abandoning him, but Cindi tells Eugene that the money she made modeling and being a Playboy Bunny was sent to help pay for Eugene's hospital bills after his neglectful father wanted to permanently move him into hospice and let him die.
+She then pointed out that Tucker was receiving the mail, which sparked some ire in Eugene.
+Shortly after, both guys are thrown out of the Mansion.

-Eugene runs into Horsedick dot MPEG, who promised to "rip Eugene's face off".
-After Cindi reveals that Horsedick was born without genitals, his right-hand man realizes that he's never seen MPEG in action with a woman.
+Tucker is handed to the firefighters to be beheaded and Tucker apologizes to Candace, begging for a second chance with her.
+She decides to give him another shot, which infuriates Rick and his fire crew.
+Eugene is handed over to Horsedick dot MPEG, who promised to "rip Eugene's face off".
+After Cindi reveals to everyone outside that Horsedick was born without genitals, his right-hand man realizes that he's never seen MPEG in action with a woman.

 At that moment, his crew pulls down his pants, showing nothing but two straws where his genitals should be.
-Horsedick leaves ashamed, and after Eugene and Cindi make up, Hefner lets everyone back in.
+Horsedick leaves embarrassed and ashamed, and after Eugene and Cindi make up, Hefner lets everyone back in.
 Eugene and Tucker find themselves in the Mansion's kitchen, and Eugene tells Tucker that Cindi is waiting upstairs for him.
+They finally have sex, where Eugene "overexerts" himself.

+During the credits, Eugene's doctor is attempting to resuscitate a coma with a baseball bat the same way Tucker did Eugene.
+The coma patient turned out to be Crystal, who woke up before the doctor struck her, promising to kill Tucker.